passagemath/passagemath-pkg-lefschetz-family/README.md

 ```
 #### Copy-paste ready examples

-##### NEW RANK RECORDS FOR ELLIPTIC CURVES HAVING RATIONAL TORSION $\mathbb Z/2\mathbb Z$
+##### New rank records for elliptic curves having rational torsion, $\mathbb Z/2\mathbb Z$
-We recover the result of Section 9 of [NEW RANK RECORDS FOR ELLIPTIC CURVES HAVING RATIONAL TORSION](https://arxiv.org/pdf/2003.00077.pdf) by Noam D. Elkies and Zev Klagsbrun.
+We recover the result of Section 9 of [New rank records for elliptic curves having rational torsion](https://arxiv.org/pdf/2003.00077.pdf) by Noam D. Elkies and Zev Klagsbrun.

 ```python
 os.environ["SAGE_NUM_THREADS"] = '10'